arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/doing/negev/location.md

 We consider all territories of the world as neutral, inviting all human beings as equals, regardless of the situation and political status, economic, social or existing political condition

-We are here to go forward with our vision, of bringing together, through social gatherings, with the aim of enriching all who choose to participate
+We are here to go forward with our vision, of bringing together, through social gatherings, with the aim of enriching all who choose to participate.